 Department of English

 Students and faculty in the Department engage in a variety of research and creative activities outside the classroom, culminating in each year's Undergraduate-Graduate Research Celebration in early spring.
 One such project is Dr. Gregg Hecimovich's research on The Bondwoman's Narrative, which was recently profiled in The New York Times.
-We also sponsor an annual trip to the American Shakespeare Center in Staunton, VA; this year's trip is set for March 21-23, 2014.
+We also sponsor an annual trip to the American Shakespeare Center for students and faculty.

 Read more about The Correct Use of Borrowed Information.
 Read more about the Rubric for Composition and English courses.